Luol Deng: Minnesota Timberwolves (2018–2019)

-Citizenship and national team career
+National team career

-Since his birth in Sudan, Deng has lived in Egypt, the United Kingdom, and the United States.
-Deng represented England at Under-16 and Under-19 level, and was an ambassador for the London 2012 Summer Olympics.
-In October 2006, Deng became a naturalised British citizen in a ceremony in Croydon and was called up to play in European competition for the Great Britain team.
-He made his debut in a closed international test match against Georgia in Pau, France, on 9 August 2007, scoring 19 points.
-In his first competitive qualifying game representing Great Britain, Deng collected 21 points, 10 rebounds, two assists, three steals and two blocks against Slovakia, at Birmingham's National Indoor Arena on 21 August 2007.
+Deng represented England at under-16 and under-19 levels, and was an ambassador for the 2012 Summer Olympics.
+In October 2006, Deng became a naturalised British citizen in a ceremony in Croydon and was called up to play in European competition for the Great Britain national team.
+He made his debut in a closed international test match against Georgia national team in Pau, France, on 9 August 2007, scoring 19 points.
+In his first competitive qualifying game representing Great Britain, Deng collected 21 points, 10 rebounds, two assists, three steals and two blocks against Slovakia national team, at Birmingham's National Indoor Arena on 21 August 2007.
 He played with the team at the 2012 Summer Olympics, where he averaged 15.8 points, 6.6 rebounds, and 4.6 assists.
 However, Great Britain finished with a 1–4 record.

 Deng retains South Sudanese citizenship in addition to his British citizenship, making him a dual citizen.

 Post-playing career

-On November 24, 2020, it was reported that Deng would coach the South Sudan national basketball team for the FIBA AfroBasket 2021 Qualifiers.
+Deng has been credited with helping develop South Sudan's basketball presence and their rise on the international stage.
+In November 2019, he was appointed for four years as president of the South Sudan Basketball Federation (SSBF).
+On 24 November 2020, it was reported that Deng would coach the South Sudan national team in the FIBA AfroBasket 2021 qualifiers.
+As of 2023, he served as an assistant coach for the South Sudan national team and as president of the South Sudan Basketball Federation.
+For his efforts with the SSBF, Deng was likened to Jerry West by Slam.